perslev/CanvasSync/README.md

 CanvasSync uses the Canvas LMS API (https://canvas.instructure.com/doc/api/) to pull resources on a Canvas server.
-In order to authenticate as the user an authentication token mut be generated on the Canvas web server under the 'Accounts --> Settings' menu as showed below:
+In order to authenticate as the user an authentication token must be generated on the Canvas web server.
+This is done by going to 'Account' followed by 'Settings'.
+Near the bottom under the 'Approved integrations' section new authentication tokens may be generated.
+A token is a substitution to the familiar username-password based authentication and allows 3rd party applications like CanvasSync to authenticate with the Canvas server API and pull resources.
+Please note that by supplying an authentication token to the CanvasSync software, you allow it to communicate with the Canvas server on your behalf, see Disclaimer below.

+The process of generating a token is illustrated below:

 ![alt tag](https://cloud.githubusercontent.com/assets/12041524/22701027/c25ccbd8-ed5c-11e6-9ace-c8687e124bc8.png)

-The authentication token along with a path pointing to a folder to where the sync will take place and the domain of the Canvas server must be set up during the initial launch of CanvasSync.
+During the initial launch of CanvasSync the user must specify various settings:

+* A path to a folder to which synchronization will occur.
+Note that the path should also include a sub-folder name.
+Example:
+If you wish to sync to a folder called Canvas on the Desktop, write "~/Desktop/Canvas" (without creating the folder 'Canvas' beforehand)
+* The Canvas web server domain
+* The authentication token generated as illustrated above.

 These settings will be stored in an encrypted local file to keep the authentication token secure.
-Thus, the user must specify a password that must also be supplied whenever CanvasSync is launched at a later time.
+Consequently, the user must specify a password that must also be supplied whenever CanvasSync is launched to synchronize at a later time.

 Usage examples
 --------------
-CanvasSync is launched by pointing the Python interpreter to either the CanvasSync main folder or the __main__.py file located at ../CanvasSync/__main__.py
+CanvasSync is launched by pointing the Python (version 2.7) interpreter to either the CanvasSync main folder or the __main__.py file located at ../CanvasSync/__main__.py
 ```
 python /path/to/CanvasSync
 ```